rakaweed/introcept-coding-task/README.md

 - Clone the repository or download as a zip file and extract.
 - Create a mysql database named ***laravel***
 - Open command prompt (or a shell or terminal of choice) and navigate inside the project folder.
-- Run the following command to create necessary tables on the database: ***php artisan migrate***
+- Run the following command to create the necessary tables on the database: ***php artisan migrate***
 - Run the following command to serve the application: ***php artisan serve***
-- Note the given url and navigate to it from the browser.
+- Note the given url and navigate to it from a browser.

 ### Sitemap
 **Suppose the given url is _http://127.0.0.1:8000_**